zhiyaluo/openscad/README.md

     ./scripts/check-dependencies.sh

-Take care that you don't have old local copies anywhere (/usr/local/).
 If all dependencies are present and of a high enough version, skip ahead to the Compilation instructions.

 ### Building for Linux/BSD on systems with older or missing dependencies

-If some of your system dependency libraries are missing or old, then you can download and build newer versions into $HOME/openscad_deps by following this process.
-First, run the script that sets up the environment variables.
+If some of your system dependency libraries are missing or old, then you can use the Nix system to install them for you.
+This will not interfere with your system libraries and will allow you to build OpenSCAD without interfering with your system configuration.

-    source ./scripts/setenv-unibuild.sh
+First, visit the Nix website at https://nixos.org/nix/ and follow the installation instructions.
+You will need "sudo" access.
+It will install nix by default under the /nix/ folder.

-Then run the script to compile all the prerequisite libraries above:
+Then run the script to start up a nix-shell environment with the openscad dependencies setup properly:

-    ./scripts/uni-build-dependencies.sh

-Note that huge dependencies like gcc, qt, or glib2 are not included here, only the smaller ones (boost, CGAL, opencsg, etc).
-After the build, again check dependencies.

-    ./scripts/check-dependencies.sh

-After that, follow the Compilation instructions below.
+    ./scripts/nixshell-run.sh

+This will autodownload cached versions of nix libraries and may take several gigabytes of diskspace.
+It might also create a __nix_qt5__ subdirectory.
+You should now be in a shell that says 'nix-shell', from which you can follow the Compilation instructions below.

 ### Building for Windows